What if a baby only wants Mom to hold her? Is this normal? What can be done about it?

 For the young baby to only want mom is part of their bonding process.
-The baby first bonds and learns to feel completely secure with one person and only then will the process continue full speed with someone else.
-The most common steps will be to first bond with mom and then with dad (and then with siblings, relatives, friends et cetera.)
+The baby first bonds and learns to feel completely secure with one person, their primary caregiver, which is most often their mom, and only then will the process continue at full speed with someone else.
+The most common steps will be to first bond with mom and then with dad (or other second caregiver) (and then with siblings, relatives, friends, et cetera.)

-If your baby really will not accept being held by dad at all, make sure that dad is close to you and your baby as much as possible.
+It is, of course, a lot easier to bond with a baby that “cooperates”.
+Bonding is a lot about interaction, skin-to-skin, and in general, being close.
+A baby can never be “spoilt” by being held too much.
+If your baby really does not accept being held by dad at all, make sure that dad is close to you and your baby as much as possible.
 If he interacts, talks, smiles, and so on with your baby, she will start feeling secure with him too.

 Being 3 months old, your baby will very soon become more active and easier to play with.
 Dad can go down on the floor or bed and play together.
 (Here are some tips on games to play with a 3-month-old.)